 (ii) Class B: Beer only, for consumption off the premises, sales in the original packages only;

-(iii) Class C: Alcoholic liquor, for consumption on the premises and off the premises, sales in original packages only.
+(iii) Class C: Alcoholic liquor, for consumption on the premises and off the premises, sales in original packages only except as provided in subsection (4) of section 53-123.04.
 If a Class C license is held by a nonprofit corporation, it shall be restricted to consumption on the premises only.
 A Class C license may have a sampling designation restricting consumption on the premises to sampling, but such designation shall not affect sales for consumption off the premises under such license;

 (iv) Class D: Alcoholic liquor, including beer, for consumption off the premises, sales in the original packages only, except as provided in subdivision (6)(a)(vi) of this section and subsection (2) of section 53-123.04;

-(v) Class I: Alcoholic liquor, for consumption on the premises; and
+(v) Class I: Alcoholic liquor, for consumption on the premises except as provided in subsection (5) of section 53-123.04; and